 There are a variety of digestive disorders which could mean your cat may still have a keen appetite but not be processing their food properly.
 Conditions such as inflammatory bowel disease and some cancers may cause vomiting or diarrhea.
 This can cause weight loss as your cat cannot effectively digest their food.
 If your cat is showing signs of poor digestion, then you should contact your veterinarian for advice.

 What Will My Veterinarian Do?

-Your veterinarian will give your pet a check over initially but may also advise further tests.
-Blood samples can screen your cat’s general health looking at liver, kidneys, blood sugar, and thyroid hormones.
+Your veterinarian will give your pet a check-over initially but may also advise further tests.
+Blood samples can screen your cat’s general health by looking at the liver, kidneys, blood sugar, and thyroid hormones.
 Urine samples can screen for infections and elevated sugar levels, and fecal samples will identify any parasites or bacterial infections.
 Sometimes x-rays or ultrasound imaging may be required to reach a diagnosis.

 Your veterinarian will talk you through the process step by step, and tailor any recommended diagnostics or treatment to your cat.

 Related Read: Why Is My Cat Always Hungry?
 9 Potential Reasons

 Weight loss can mean there is an underlying health condition occurring, so you should take any changes in your cat’s appetite and body condition seriously.
 Being underweight can also leave your cat weakened and less likely to be able to withstand infections and stresses.
 The sooner you take your pet to the veterinarian, the sooner a problem can be identified and dealt with—so don’t delay!

 Featured Image Credit: Poto69, Shutterstock